History of the Passion Play of Oberammergau

 Today the Passion Play is the most famous play in history.
 It's a five-hour musical drama that follows the last five days of Jesus' life from the time He entered Jerusalem through His crucifixion and resurrection.
-The 2010 performance include spoken dramatic text and opera-style singing backed by a full orchestra and chorus.
-Interspersed throughout are narrated tableaux vivants ("living pictures") with motionless actors depicting scenes from Old Testament that act as a bridge between the Old and New Testaments.
+The 2020 performance will include spoken dramatic text and opera-style singing backed by a full orchestra and chorus.
+Interspersed throughout will be narrated tableaux vivants ("living pictures") with motionless actors depicting scenes from Old Testament that act as a bridge between the Old and New Testaments.

 Work with a Tour Operator You Can Trust

-As in previous performance years, Passion Play 2010 tickets are in high demand.
+As in previous performance years, Passion Play 2020 tickets will be high demand.
 It is critical that you make your plans with a reputable travel company like Nawas International.
 In past years, many other tour hosts, dealing with irresponsible or inexperienced travel agents, encountered major problems because of ticket shortages.
 Some groups were canceled at the last minute while others arrived to find they did not have tickets to the Play.
 All of Nawas's travelers attended the play.
-You can be assured that if you book Passion Play 2010 with Nawas, you will attend the play.
-As one of the leading Christian tour operators to Europe and the Holy Land, Nawas has already received play tickets directly from the Passion Play Committee at Oberammergau and we have one of the largest blocks of tickets with arrangements for every performance date.
+You can be assured that if you book the Passion Play 2020 with Nawas, you will attend the play.
+As one of the leading Christian tour operators to Europe and the Holy Land, Nawas will receive play tickets directly from the Passion Play Committee at Oberammergau and we expect to have one of the largest blocks of tickets with arrangements for every performance date.

 See the pageantry, drama, and superb singing and acting awaiting you in 2020.